-We’ve long had a guest room that was used several weeks a year by my in-laws when they came to visit, but – the remainder of the time – served as a not-very-organized (at all) sewing space.
+We’ve long had a guest room that was used several weeks a year by my in-laws when they came to visit, but – the remainder of the time – it served as a not-very-organized (at all) sewing space.
 My fabric was shoved into a closet, an ironing board sat in the middle of the room, *I* sat on the floor alongside a computer, cutting mat, and my son’s favorite toys…it was a mess.
 I can’t believe I’m going to share this with you, but we’re all friends, right?
 Here goes:

 I’m an absolute minimalist and neat freak – though, looking at this space, you’d never know it.
 The challenge was there was just no where to put anything!
-The white dresser had the *tiniest* drawers, and it was full of mommy and me craft supplies.
+The white dresser had the *tiniest* drawers and it was full of mommy and me craft supplies.
 The bed, by default, became a storage area *and* design wall, which left the floor as a cutting zone.
 A very small side table held a sewing machine – and that’s about it.

 - open wire baskets for fabric (both for ventilation and for easily seeing what I had)